 How to make Pumpkin Spice Pancakes

-First and foremost, melt your butter in either a pan or a microwave-safe bowl in the microwave.
-You want to let it cool as the other ingredients are mixed because if it’s too hot, it could cook the eggs, and that is NOT OK.
+Melt the butter in either a pan or a microwave-safe bowl in the microwave.
+Let it cool as the other ingredients are mixed.
+If it’s too hot, it could cook the eggs.

-In a large mixing bowl, combine the dry ingredients.
-These are the flour, cinnamon, baking powder, baking soda, sugar and salt.
-Whisk ’em together until combined.
-We do this so that the ingredients are evenly distributed inside the pancakes.
+Combine the dry ingredients in a large bowl.
+Whisk the flour, cinnamon, baking powder, baking soda, sugar and salt together until combined.
+This will ensure the ingredients are evenly distributed inside the pancakes.

-In another mixing bowl, combine the wet ingredients.
-These are the melted butter, buttermilk, pumpkin puree, eggs and vanilla extract.
+Combine the wet ingredients (melted butter, buttermilk, pumpkin puree, eggs and vanilla extract) in another bowl.
 Stir with a spatula until well combined.

-Once the batter has been mixed together, let it rest for a few minutes.
-It will be thick, and that’s totally OK!
+Once the batter has been mixed, let it rest for a few minutes.
+It will be thick, and that’s OK!

-As it rests, preheat your griddle or frying pan on the stovetop over medium heat, per Michelle’s instructions.
+As it rests, preheat your griddle or frying pan on the stovetop over medium heat.
+Brush with extra butter or oil.

 When edges are firm, flip the pancakes and cook through before removing and serving with pure maple syrup and extra walnuts.